NIGHT FLIGHT (or a Flying Geese quilt)

-Flying Geese seems to be a well known and well loved block among quilters.
-These blocks are fairly easy to make and can be arranged in other ways beside the traditional Flying Geese quilts.
-I like darker backgrounds, and thought that “Night Flight” was a good description of geese flying through a night sky.
+Flying Geese is a well known and much loved block among quilters.
+The pattern is fairly easy to make and can be arranged in other ways beside the traditional Flying Geese quilts.
+I like darker backgrounds, and thought that “Night Flight” (or a Flying Geese quilt) was a good description of geese flying through a night sky.

-According to a couple books in my personal library, this setting is called “Dutchman’s Puzzle”.
+According to some books in my personal library, this setting is called “Dutchman’s Puzzle”.

-All the “geese” in this quilt are Jinny Beyers fabric.
-I had a stash of them and thought this would make a really neat looking quilt if I used solid black for the background.
+All the “geese” in this quilt are Jinny Beyers fabric that I had a stash of.
+Add solid black fabric for the background.
 I put a lot of hours into this quilt and it was finished from start to finish in 2008.

-I started with 5″ squares.
-I drew a line diagonally and then sewed on each side of the line to make 2 half square triangle pieces that I matched and sewed up the center to make each “goose”.
-I know this is a time consumptive method, but I prefer the accuracy and working with smaller pieces of fabric.
+For this quilt, I started with 5″ squares.
+I drew a line diagonally and then sewed a generous quarter inch on each side of the line to make 2 half square triangle (HST) pieces that I matched and sewed up the center to make each “goose”.
+Yes this is a time consumptive, but I prefer the accuracy and less stretching of the triangles.

 I used to spend a lot of time working with triangles, but over the past 10 years or so I have gone to using the half square triangle method because of the accuracy, and the way triangles tend (for me at least) to really stretch out of shape, which is means a lot more squaring up to make the blocks fit.